borea17/efficient_rl/README.md

 function (or value function or policy) is obtained through *planning*.
 Planning can be done exactly or approximately.
 In the experiments, Diuk et al. use exact planning, more precisely *value iteration*.
-The difference between the three algorithms lies in the way they learn the environment dynamics.
+The difference between the following three algorithms lies in the way they learn the environment dynamics.

 ##### R<sub><font size="4">max</font></sub>